Your LinkedIn Headline Is Your Billboard

 Sources

-- LinkedIn Official Blog: Finding Your Next Great Hire — LinkedIn's own insights on how recruiters search and evaluate profiles
+- LinkedIn Official Blog: Recruiting Tips - How recruiters search and evaluate profiles.

-- Forbes: How To Write A Great LinkedIn Headline — Practical headline frameworks with real-world examples
+- Forbes: How To Write A Great LinkedIn Headline - Headline frameworks with real-world examples.

-- Indeed Hiring Lab: The State of the Labor Market — Data on how recruiters source candidates and which platforms drive the most engagement
+- Indeed Hiring Lab - Data on how recruiters source candidates and which platforms drive engagement.